influenza/mms-report/README.md

 `pdu.m_type = 128` then the message was sent.

-SMS dates are stored as milliseconds since the epoch, MMS dates are stored in the more traditional seconds-since-epock style.
+SMS dates are stored as milliseconds since the epoch, MMS dates are stored in the more traditional seconds-since-epoch style.